jeroen66124/jeroen66124.github.io/_posts/2023-06-08-zero-config-vpn-remote-access-tailscale.md

 ![1](/assets/public-3/5.png)
 4. Configure the network automatically through DHCP
 ![1](/assets/public-3/6.png)
-5. If you are running Photon OS on bare-metal or a non-VMware hypervisor, select "Generic" If you are running Photon OS through a VMware hypervisor, select "VMware hypervisor optimized"
+5. If you are running Photon OS on bare-metal or a non-VMware hypervisor, select "Generic".
+    If you are running Photon OS through a VMware hypervisor, select "VMware hypervisor optimized".
 ![1](/assets/public-3/7.png)
 6. Choose your hostname, this will also be the name shown in the Tailscale admin console
 ![1](/assets/public-3/7.png)
-7. Set a strong root password and don't lose it!
+7. Set a strong root password and don't forget it!
 ![1](/assets/public-3/9.png)
 8. Start the Installation by selecting "Yes" to confirm
 ![1](/assets/public-3/10.png)
-9. The installation does not take long to complete
+9. The installation will not take more than a few minutes to complete
 ![1](/assets/public-3/11.png)
 10. Press any key to reboot after the installation is done
 ![1](/assets/public-3/12.png)